docyes/backbonebase/README.md

 ##### renderTemplate `view.renderTemplate([data])`

 All views can optionally have a template, if defined this function will call the compiled template passing the `data` arguments.
-If a template is not defined returns an empty string.
+If a `view.template` is not defined returns an empty string.

 ##### renderDeferredTemplate `view.renderDeferredTemplate([data])`